•The secret to cool bodies and glazes is a lot of testing.

 As glazes melt, gases from decomposition of organics, carbonates, sulphates and hydrates are generated (if the body was glazed green, or unbisqued, many more of these gases will be present).
 If glazes are already melting while the gases are being generated, bubbles form and suspend in the glass melt...

 Shino glazes were developed in Japan and their aesthetics are covered on many other web sites and books.
-However this page is about understanding the chemistry and the mechanisms of the color development with a view to achieving it in functional ware using modern materials and kilns.
-Although the te...
+But they are described by artists using the language of art.
+However this page is about understanding the chemistry and the mechanisms of the color development with a view to achieving it in func...

 By Tony Hansen